 Separate Shampoo and Body Wash Products?

 Babies need gentle cleansing that won’t irritate their skin and scalp.
 For this reason, there aren’t a lot of differences in the formulations for shampoo and body wash.
 Both deliver cleansing without over-drying.

 While some brands do market shampoo and body wash separately for babies, most are sold as a two-in-one item.

 After all, baby hair doesn’t need all the additives we adults need for extra volume, manageability, and conditioning, so it makes sense they don’t need much else besides a cleanser.

 The Bottom Line

-Our top pick is the Original Sprout Hair and Body Baby Wash.
+Our top pick for the baby bath product is the Original Sprout Hair and Body Baby Wash.
 It is organic and vegan, and also formulated with clean, natural ingredients so it’s hypoallergenic and won’t irritate your baby’s sensitive skin.
 It also comes in a handy pump so it’s easy to operate one-handed, and is pH balanced to be used on your baby without drying out their skin.

 How often do you bathe your baby?
 Tell us in the comments below, and share with a mother who might be searching for the perfect shampoo and body wash for her little one.